Sprinting-Software/node-oidc-provider/docs/README.md

 ### pkce.required

-Configures if and when the OP requires clients to use `PKCE`.
+Configures if and when the OP requires clients to use PKCE.
 This helper is called whenever an authorization request lacks the code_challenge parameter.
 Return
- - `false` to allow the request to continue without `PKCE`
+ - `false` to allow the request to continue without PKCE
  - `true` to abort the request